lachem/d-config/README.md

 **Note** | Scoping is a cheap operation as the scoped config points to the same internal representation as the original one

 ### Environment Access
-Instead of necessarily providing all the information fixed in the config it is possible to use environment variables that will be filled in by the Config class during the building phase.
-Env. variable syntax ```%env.{name of the variable}%```.
+Instead of necessarily providing all the information fixed in the config it is possible to use environment variables that will be filled in by the Config class during building phase.
+Environment variable syntax ```%env.{name of the variable}%```.
 ```json
 {
   "Config":